 The cathedral was built in the 16th century and houses epic works of art from prominent people of the times.
 Most famously Mattia Preti and Caravaggio.

-If you thinking St John’s Co-Cathedral is more reminiscent of an opulent museum… then you’re not wrong and here’s why.
+If you thinking St John’s Co-Cathedral resembles an opulent museum… then you’re not wrong and here’s why.

 St John’s Co-Cathedral was built following the knights triumphant win in 1565’s battle of the siege.